 Since the 1980s the Institute has been responsible for the publication of two series about Japan.
-The Nissan Institute/Routledge Japanese Studies Series began in 1986 and has now published more than 80 volumes making it the largest single series of academic work on Japan anywhere in the world.
-Understanding Japanese Society by Professor Joy Hendry, first published in 1987 is now in its fourth edition (2012) and is the besting selling book of the series, selling more than 30,000 copies.
+The Nissan Institute/Routledge Japanese Studies Series began in 1986 and now has published very nearly 100 volumes making it the largest single series of academic work on Japan anywhere in the world.
+Many volumes are now available in paperback editions.

 The thematic research clusters aim to improve the SIAS research environment and increase the impact of research beyond academia.
 In particular, their goals are:

 This project provides the first comparative historical analysis – local, national and transnational - of the Central African copperbelt, a globally strategic mineral region central to the history of two nation-states (Zambia and Democratic Republic of Congo (DRC)) and wider debates about the role of mineral wealth in development.
 The project is led by Dr Miles Larmer in Oxford and is funded by the ERC under the European Union's Horizon 2020 programme.